 Community: Vanderbilt Medical Center is part of the 330-acre Vanderbilt University campus in a sophisticated, diverse residential community about 1.5 miles from downtown Nashville, with numerous shops and restaurants within easy walking distance.
 Nashville, the capital of Tennessee, is the site of numerous colleges and universities, two medical schools, and several large teaching hospitals.
 The city has an extensive parks system, a symphony orchestra, opera, ballet, performing arts center, zoo, several museums, The Country Music Hall of Fame and the Grand Ole Opry.
 The city offers a wide variety of cultural, educational, and recreational opportunities, including a professional football team and hockey team.
 The Nashville Metropolitan area is home to about 1.5 million inhabitants.

-Please note that the 2019-2020 position has been filled.
 For fellowships starting July 1, 2020, applications will be accepted starting July 2018 and interviews will begin in October 2018.

 Interested applicants should submit a cover letter, Vanderbilt application, CV, personal statement, and three letters of recommendation to: